ZackFra/Salesforce-Moxygen/README.md

 This is a mock version of the selector.

-#### public MockSelector registerQuery(String queryString, List<SObject> records)

-Register a query so that when it is called, it returns a specific set of SObjects.
-Because the SObjects are passed in a list, edits to these SObjects will be reflected in the mock database (i.e. pointer logic)

-#### public MockSelector registerFailedQuery(String queryString)

-Register a query such that when it is called, an exception is thrown.
-This throws a generic QueryException.

 #### public List<SObject> query(String queryString)

 - Returns a list of SObjects if this query was registered via "registerQuery",